Sri-Chandana20/Lumina-Glow-Customer-Analytics/README.md

 ### Business Problem

-**Lumina Glow** has been operating for eight months across major Indian cities.
+**Lumina Glow** has been operating for six months across major Indian cities.
 As the customer base continues to grow, the management wants to evaluate the company's early business performance and customer behavior.

 ---